 Thus, to conclude, this was my insight on the topic “Are malware and ransomware the same thing?”
 Hopefully, it has helped you clear your doubts about the difference between malware and ransomware.

-Similarly, if you tend to get confused between “Malware and Virus”, you should definitely check out this article.
+Similarly, if you tend to get confused between malware and virus here’s what differentiates them.